Abi Mellor, host of leading lights in the podcast studio, she has brown hair, is wearing a green dress and talking into a microphone.

 Sarah shared what it’s like to challenge the perceptions of how a CEO ‘should’ look, speak and carry themselves.
 And, her coping strategies of finding levity at difficult moments, her 'CEO squad', and time with family.

-Her background as an international hockey player and a career in the health and wellbeing industry were pivotal in the development of her leadership style.
-She aims to provide the freedom for people to do their best work, "while knowing you are there if they need you".
+Rachel’s background as an international hockey player, combined with a career in the health and wellbeing industry, before becoming Health & Wellbeing Director at Ben have been pivotal in the development of her leadership style.
+She aims to provide the freedom for people to do their best work, while knowing you are there if they need you.

 Episode 1 features April Baker, the wonderful CEO of Together Co, the loneliness charity based in our hometown, Brighton.